 Obligations.
 All obligations owed at the end of a reporting period for more than one hundred dollars ($100) to one creditor must be itemized.
 The itemized information includes the full name and address of the creditor.
 In addition, the outstanding obligations' balance at the beginning of the reporting period, any additional obligations' incurred during the period, any payments made to the creditor during the period and the outstanding obligations balance at the end of the reporting period must be disclosed.

-Multi-Candidate political campaign committees (PACs) are required to file quarterly campaign financial disclosure statements during state election years (even numbered years).
-In addition, during election years PACs are required to file pre-primary and pre-general reports.
-During non-election years (odd numbered years) PACs are required to file on a semi-annual basis.
-These reports are due to be filed as follows for 2020: T.C.A. § 2-10-105(c)(1) and T.C.A. § 2-10-105(c)(3)
+All political campaign committes are required to file quarterly financial disclosure statements during state election years (even numbered years).
+In addition, during election years PACs are rewuired to file pre-primary and pre-general reports.
+During non-election years (odd numbered years), PACs are required to file on a semi-annual basis.
+For he years 2021-2022, these reports are due as follows: